wadelab/contrastReviewPaper2025/README.md

 This is the github repository that accompanies the paper:

 Wade, A.R. & Baker, D.H.
 (2025).
 Measuring contrast processing in the visual system using the steady state visually evoked potential (SSVEP).
-Vision Research, 108614.
+Vision Research, 231: 108614.

 The paper is published here: https://doi.org/10.1016/j.visres.2025.108614

-An author's copy is available from here (Link to the compiled version on Github).
+An author's copy is available from here: https://github.com/wadelab/contrastReviewPaper2025/blob/main/review.pdf

 This paper is provided as a  [Quarto document](https://quarto.org/).